openvinotoolkit/model_server/demos/real_time_stream_analysis/python/README.md

 To select pre and post processing routines that will be run on video stream you need to make a small modification in [real_time_stream_analysis.py](real_time_stream_analysis.py) script.

-While creating IOProcessor instance, you to provide a class that implements [use case interface](use_cases/use_case.py) and runs routines specific to your use case.
+While creating IOProcessor instance, you have to provide a class that implements [use case interface](use_cases/use_case.py) and runs routines specific to your use case.
 Simply change the first argument to the use case you want in the IOProcessor constructor in [this one line](https://github.com/openvinotoolkit/model_server/blob/streaming-demo/demos/real_time_stream_analysis/python/real_time_stream_analysis.py#L76):

 ```